CCurl/min-ed/README.md

 # A minimal text editor

-This is a minialistic text editor inspired by, and somewhat similar to, an extremely stripped-down vi
+This is a minialistic text editor inspired by, and somewhat similar to, a stripped-down vi

 **NOTE: There is NO UNDO in this editor.
-Use 'L' to reload the file from disk.**
+Use ':rl' to reload the file from disk.**

 There are 4 modes in the editor: